Toliara Sands Project

 Definitive Feasibility Study

-In January 2017 a Definitive Feasibility Study was initiated to validate the project concept envisaged in the 2012 DES, but at an increased project scale of 12 Mtpa.
-In parallel, the existing environmental licence is being updated to allow for the impacts of the higher throughput and the Environmental Management Plans are being completed.
-This work is scheduled for completion by mid-2017.
+In January 2017 a Definitive Feasibility Study was initiated with Hatch to validate the project concept envisaged in the 2012 DES, but at an increased project scale of 12 Mtpa.
+This work was completed at end June 2017.
+In parallel, the existing environmental licence was updated to allow for the impacts of the higher throughput and an EISHA Addendum was approved by ONE in December 2017.
+Additional project approvals achieved included an updated water permit from ANDEA and the Mining Licence was significantly enlarged by the conversion of the 3315 exploration licence and merging this with existing ML’s.
+The increased mining scale along with a new 30 year mine plan considerably improved the project NPV.